 I love spending time with him, being with him.
 We can talk for hours â€“ and we do! â€“ about ideas we have, projects we want to create, and whatever else is on our minds.

 This last photo is my favourite from the day.
 I learned nighttime photography with a slower shutter speed and jerky cerebral palsy are not the best of friends.
 But, after several shots and extreme patient (by both myself and my husband), I finally had an amazingly clear photo of this eagle sculpture â€“ part of the Eagles in the City project by the Lions Club Society.

 Determination and perseverance do pay off!

-Visit Flickr for many more shots from the photo wheel.If you enjoyed this post, consider buying me a cafe mocha.
+Visit Flickr for many more shots from the photo wheel.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.